Share notification iconFree gift iconBlack donate icon

 That was power.
 That was Paul’s secret.
 Why did the Holy Spirit testify to his ministry with power?
 Because he focused on Jesus Christ crucified.
 You can bring all sorts of elegant sermons and theories and quote all sorts of doctors and people, the Holy Spirit is just bored.
 But when you begin to lift up Jesus crucified, He says, “I will bear testimony to that.”

 I believe that is the primary need of the church today.
-Especially here in this country today where we are surrounded by Moslems.
+Especially here in this country today where we are surrounded by Muslims.
 Did you realize that?
-Millions of Moslems.
-And there is nothing going to reach the Moslem mind but the demonstration of the supernatural.
+Millions of Muslims.
+And there is nothing going to reach the Muslim mind but the demonstration of the supernatural.
 And we have an opportunity.
 Instead of having to go to them, they have come to us.
 We could not go to their nations and proclaim the Gospel because we would be put in prison or executed.
 But God has arranged for them to come here.
 What’s the church doing about it?
 It is time the church rose up and said, “We will demonstrate to them that Jesus is alive.”
 I say sometimes, “There is no extra charge for that; it is not in my outline but it happens to be true.”

 Let’s turn to 2 Timothy, chapter 3 again for a moment.
 I just want to point out something there.
 Remember, this is all about the last days.
 That’s the whole theme of this chapter.
 And he says in verse 8, 2 Timothy 3:8: